 The home has several designer and high-end pieces in it.
 A Viking stove and Big Chill refrigerator add convenience and style to the kitchen.
 The blue cabinetry matches the ceiling color.
 While the brick backsplash adds an additional color that matches the warm, natural tones of the wood.
 Above the stove, they added a powder-coated corrugated metal panel which allows for easy cleanup.

 The master bedroom is a beautiful example of simplicity.
 The room and closet doors carry on the natural styling from the living room shelving and kitchen cabinetry.
 The crisp white walls act as a perfect canvas for all the great artwork throughout the home.

 A small office is niched out of a corner and more handmade, natural shelving is used.

-This home is definitely modern with its exterior and ceiling paint choices, but it adds a good deal of traditional hues that tone down the area well.
-The natural wood shelving and cork flooring balances the blue ceiling and makes it all work together, without allowing any one of thing to overpower the space.
-It’s also another great example of using white on the walls to open up the space the allow light to do its magic.
+The bright blues pair well with the white walls, adding a good deal of traditional hues that tone down the area well.
+The natural wood shelving and cork flooring balances the bright blue ceiling and makes it all work together, without one thing overpowering the space.

-As always, thanks for reading Mobile & Manufactured Home Living!
+As always, thanks for reading Mobile Home Living!